-Q. What are the main differences in designating EPO as ISA opposed to CNIPA?
+Q. What are the main differences between designating EPO as the ISA opposed to CNIPA?

 A. Whilst both the EPO and CNIPA conduct an international search for prior arts, the CNIPA due to the nature of the keywords and database utilised may find Chinese language documents as additional prior art.
 On the other hand, results from the EPO can be European and US heavy.
-Such differences may result in a different aspect of the international search.
-Therefore, Applicants could consider the regions of the patents filed by competitors to determine which ISA to designate for the international application.
+Such differences may result in a different aspects of the international search.
+Therefore, applicants could consider the regions of the patents filed by competitors to determine which ISA to designate.

 Q. Which office is the application filed?

 A. Applicants file with either the CNIP or the IB of WIPO acting as receiving Office in digital.
 Payment is made to the EPO in EURO during the transitional phase, however, there are plans to enable RMB payments to CNIPA in the future.